 The vanilla plant belongs to the orchid family.
 Before the raw vanilla beans are processed, they smell neutral, but after processing, they smell uniquely sweet.
 The vanilla bean has a distinct sweet smell that makes it possible to use less sugar when adding it to recipes.
 The sweetness isn't like the smell of sugar; it's more of an inviting, soft sweetness.
 This unique smell earned vanilla its important role as a popular ingredient in desserts.
 (1-4)

 Several cheap alternatives to real vanilla exist, and they include the plant Vanilla pompona.
 Vaneilla planifola, on the other hand, is considered one of the most expensive spices in the world and tends to be the richest-smelling vanilla plant.
 (5)

-People often think of vanilla as the flavoring for ice cream, but most vanilla flavouring is synthetic.
+People often think of vanilla as the flavouring for ice cream, but the most vanilla flavouring is synthetic.
 On the other hand, real vanilla has many traditional medicinal uses and has been demonstrated to have a positive effect on several chronic diseases (long-term illnesses).